whitneyburton/portfolios/students/1610-back/amy-kintner/20161109-amy-kintner-M1.markdown

 Looking back at what I wrote on day 1 as my learning goals, one major thing stands out: “I got mega thrown under the bus by a former colleague, so I need to try to trust everyone and always assume they are being fair, honest, and helpful.”
 The repercussions of being thrown under the bus have tailed me in some form for the past five years of my life, and part of my decision to change careers and come here stems from wanting to be rid of that persistent tail.
 Embracing the career change was hard at first, mostly because I had little trust in others or myself.
 Learning to trust is, for me, the most major obstacle.
 <br>
 <br>
 What I learned over the course of the semester was that this type of work is nothing like what I’ve done before, a third because of the burden of learning the actual technical skills, and two thirds because of the collaborative environment.
 For my field in academia, no one really works together, no one researches together, no one publishes together, no one really collaborates on anything at a career-level.
-With that in mind, changing my mindset for paired work was more than a little difficult.
+With that in mind, and coupled with my trust issues, approaching paired work was a difficult mental obstacle for me to overcome.

-## Rubric Scores
+## Self Assessment Scores

-* **A: End-of-Module Assessment**: X
+* **A: End-of-Module Self Assessment**: 3
-* **B: Individual Work & Projects**: X
+* **B: Individual Work & Projects**: 3
-* **C: Group Work & Projects**: X
+* **C: Group Work & Projects**: 3
-* **D: Professional Skills**: X
+* **D: Professional Skills**: 3
-* **E: Feedback & Community Participation**: X
+* **E: Feedback & Community Participation**: 3

 -----------------------

-## A: End of Module Assessment
+## A: End of Module Assessment Scores

+* **A: End-of-Module Assessment**: x
+* **B: Individual Work & Projects**: x
+* **C: Group Work & Projects**: x
+* **D: Professional Skills**: x
+* **E: Feedback & Community Participation**: x

-(Notes & scores from your assessment rubric)
+(Notes & scores from the assessment rubric)

 ## B: Individual Work & Projects